SCHOOL TRACKER: List of possible teacher strikes in Washington

-Thousands of teachers and staff members across Washington state are negotiating for more pay and could vote to strike, just days before the scheduled start of the school year.
-The educators are represented by more than 180 unions statewide, but each district negotiates on the local level.
+Thousands of teachers and staff members across Washington state are negotiating for more pay and could strike, just days before the scheduled start of the school year.
+The educators are represented by more than 180 unions statewide, with each district negotiating on the local level.

 Educators are fighting for higher pay, stemming from the McCleary Decision, which set aside $2 billion for teachers' salaries under the current budget.